YoSSalam8/Webhook-Driven-Task-Processing-Pipeline/README.md

 PostgreSQL
 Redis

-A full Compose setup for the app and worker can be added for production-style execution, but the current local workflow uses Docker for infrastructure and local Node processes for development.
+The current development workflow uses Docker for infrastructure and local Node processes for the API server and worker.

+A full Compose setup for running the entire application stack inside containers can be added as a production-style extension.

 Design Decisions
 Why asynchronous processing?